-- 1. An agreement that both entitles and obligates the transferor to repurchase or redeem them before their maturity, - 2.
-The ability to unilaterally cause the holder to return specific assets, other than through a cleanup call, or - 3.
-An agreement that permits the transferee to require the transferor to repurchase the transferred financial assets at a price that is so favorable to the transferee that it is probable that the transferee will require the transferor to repurchase them.
+- An agreement that both entitles and obligates the transferor to repurchase or redeem them before their maturity - The ability to unilaterally cause the holder to return specific assets, other than through a cleanup call, or - 3.
+An agreement that permits the transferee to require the transferror to repurchase the transferred financial assets at a price that is so favorable to the transferee that it is probable that the transferee will require the transferor to repurchase them.

 The M31 and M24 TEBS Financing agreements contain certain provisions that allow the Company to (1) cause the return of certain individual bonds under defined circumstances, (2) cause the return of all of the bonds by electing an Optional Series Pool Release or (3) cause the return of any defaulted bonds.
 The Optional Series Pool Release is defined in the agreements closed in 2010 as two specific dates, September 15, 2017, or September 15, 2020, on which the Company has the option to repurchase all of the securitized bonds.
-The Optional Series Pool Release is defined in 2014 as two specific dates, July 15, 2019 or July 15, 2024, on which the Company has the option to repurchase all of the securitized bonds.
+The Optional Series Pool Release is defined in the agreements closed in 2014 as two specific dates, July 15, 2019 or July 15, 2024, on which the Company has the option to repurchase all of the securitized bonds.
 Given these terms, the Company has concluded that the condition in item 2 above is present in the agreements and, therefore, effective control over the transferred assets has not occurred.
 As effective control has not been transferred, the transaction does not meet the conditions to de-recognize the assets resulting in the M31 and M24 TEBS Financing being presented on the Company's consolidated financial statements as a secured financing.
-The TOB Financing agreements contain certain provisions that allow the Company to call the bonds held in the TOB Trusts through their ownership of the LIFERS so effective control has not been transferred resulting in the TOB Financing being presented on the Company to call the bonds held in the TOB Financing their ownership of the LIFERS so effective control has not been transferred resulting in the TOB Financing.
+The TOB Financing agreements contain certain provisions that allow the Company to call the bonds held in the TOB Trusts through their ownership of the LIFERS so effective control has not been transferred resulting in the TOB Financings being presented on the Company's consolidated financial statements as secured financings.

 In addition to evaluating the M31 and M24 TEBS Financings as a sale or transfer of financial assets, we have evaluated the securitization trusts associated with the TEBS financing facilities (the "M31 TEBS Trust" and "M24 TEBS Trust") under the provisions of consolidation guidance.
 As part of the M31 and M24 TEBS Financings, certain bond assets of the Partnership were securitized into the M31 and M24 TEBS Trusts with Freddie Mac.
 The M31 and M24 TEBS Trusts then issued Class A and B TEBS Certificates.
 Other Company investments are securitized into TOB Trusts with Deutsche Bank AG ("DB").
-The TOB truste then issued SPEARS and LIFERS.
-The Partnership has determined that the M31 and M24 TEBS Trusts.
-It was also determined that the TOB Trusts are VIEs and the LIFERS owned by the Company create a variable interest a variable interest entity in the TOB Trusts.
+The TOB trustee then issued SPEARS and LIFERS.
+The Partnership has determined that the M31 and M24 TEBS Trusts are VIEs and the Class B Certificates owned by the Partnership create a variable interest in the M31 and M24 TEBS Trusts.
+It was also determined that the TOB Trusts are VIEs and the LIFERS owned by the Company create a variable interest entity in the TOB Trusts.